freya022/BotCommands-Wiki/docs/using-commands/common-command-details.md

 which will also register your class for dependency injection.

 ## Defining the command method
-Whether you're using annotated or DSL commands, you will have to write a method, which holds the user inputs as parameters.
+Whether you're using annotated or declarative commands, you will have to write a method, which holds the user inputs as parameters.

 The method must be public, non-static, with the first parameter being the event required for the command type of your choice.